Baby food startup Yumi just added 70 women as investors. What’s your excuse?

 The SPV is led by Desiree Gruber, founder and CEO of the creative agency Full Picture and cofounder of DGNL Ventures.
 Gruber says that the SPV is comprised of a mix of first-timers and seasoned investors.
 “Closing the gender equity gap is long overdue, so it’s inspiring to see a company level the playing field and flip its cap table with a powerful group of female investors,” says Gruber.
 “The Yumi SPV is a highly actionable case study for other companies who want to equalize their cap tables but don’t have deep networks of qualified female investors.
 This SPV shows that there are tools and communities out there for people who want to see change in this industry.”

-Yumi investor Anjula Ancharia, who has previously backed Bumble and ClassPass, says a company’s cap table should also be a reflection of its leadership and customer base.
-“So many of these companies that are really targeted at women or have a huge female-user base—whether it’s Pinterest, Facebook, Twitter, or Instagram—all have very few women on the cap table or women around the board table,” says Ancharia.
+Yumi investor Anjula Acharia, who has previously backed Bumble and ClassPass, says a company’s cap table should also be a reflection of its leadership and customer base.
+“So many of these companies that are really targeted at women or have a huge female-user base—whether it’s Pinterest, Facebook, Twitter, or Instagram—all have very few women on the cap table or women around the board table,” says Acharia.
 “From my perspective, when you’re trying to solve a problem, or you’re selling a product largely aimed at women, it’s really important to have women around the table.”

+Other investors in the SPV include 40 North head of markets A.J.
+Murphy, former Bank of America exec and Point Advisors founder Anne Clarke Wolff, Goldman Sachs exec Christina Minnis, AF Ventures president Jordan Gaspar, Chicago Red Stars owner and former NFL exec Julie Haddon, City National Bank CEO Kelly Coffey, and Nasdaq exec Lauren Dillard.

 Founded in 2017, Yumi has quickly established itself as a leader in pioneering and advocating for higher standards in the baby and kids food market, with a wide range of organic options all without added sugars or preservatives.
 Over the last 12 months, Yumi reportedly served 2% of all babies born in America, and even higher in some markets (in San Francisco, it’s 10%.).
 Initially making a name for itself with innovative recipes and ingredients for children of all ages, Yumi has since branched out to curated-product collections like its Chef Series, made in collaboration with Michelin-starred and James Beard Award-winning chefs, and expanded its products to include a line of vitamins.
 This new investment will be used to continue its product line expansion.